Chart Color Schemes

 Recent residential development output has been above average within Oxley Park when compared nationally

-This high demand has led to price growth and increased buyer competition.
-The average construction value of new dwellings is $177,000, below the regional average, indicating more affordable housing options.
-In FY-26, commercial approvals totalled $654,000, reflecting a predominantly residential focus in Oxley Park.
+The demand significantly exceeds new supply, leading to price growth and increased buyer competition.
+New dwellings are developed at an average expected construction cost of $177,000, which is below the regional average, suggesting more affordable housing options for buyers.
+In FY-26, there have been $356,000 in commercial approvals, indicating a predominantly residential focus.

 Frequently Asked Questions - Development